Permanent Collection Free display

 Ages

-Designer Maker User is a family-friendly exhibition and includes activities for young explorers to use when in the museum.
+This is a family-friendly exhibition and includes activities for young explorers to use when in the museum.
+More information below with a link to download the trail.

 Opening times